Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Methods

-This bears a little more explanation: consider a simple case with three treatments $\{1,2,3\}$ and a population where all people have an equal chance $1/3$ of receiving any of them.
-If we ``outlaw'' treatment 1 (i.e. threshold treatment so $\mathcal A = \{2,3\}$), then under treatment policy $\tilde A_1$, we would now have an equal $1/2$ chance of seeing treatments 2 or 3 (preserving the relative probabilities between them within strata of the population).
+To further illustrate the concept of relative self-selection, consider a simple case with three exposure $\{1,2,3\}$ and a population where the probabilities of receiving each exposure are $\left\{\frac{1}{4}, \frac{1}{4}, \frac{1}{2}\right\}$, respectively.
+If we ``outlaw'' exposure 1 (i.e., threshold exposure so $\mathcal A = \{2,3\}$), then under treatment policy $\tilde A_1$, we would now have probability of $\frac{1}{3}$ of receiving exposure $A=2$ and probability of $\frac{2}{3}$ of receiving exposure $A=3$ (preserving the relative probabilities between the ``allowed" exposures within strata of the population).

 Preservation of relative self-selection is akin to Luce's definition of independence of irrelevant alternatives (IIA) \cite{ray_independence_1973}.
 In the definition of IIA, actors are typically considering choosing between only two options before the introduction of irrelevant alternatives.
-However, in the BATE case, we can compare the ratio of probability density of selecting one value of treatment $a$ relative to another $a'$ conditional on covariates given the choices present in the smaller set $\mathcal{A}$ or the choices present in the full support $\text{supp}(A)$.
-Under IIA, adding additional choices for treatment should not change the relative self-selection ratio.
+However, in the BATE case, we can compare the ratio of probability density of selecting one value of exposure $a$ relative to another $a'$ conditional on confounders given the choices present in the smaller set $\mathcal{A}$ or the choices present in the full support $\text{supp}(A)$.
+Under IIA, adding additional choices for exposure should not change the relative self-selection ratio.
 Therefore, interventions which act on individuals who follow IIA can be modeled by this MTP.

 Given this exposition, we now define $\tilde A_0$ such that $\tilde A_0|W \sim A|A\in \mathcal{A}^{\mathsf{c}},W$.
-By identical arguments as above, $E[E[Y|T=1, W] = E[\mu(\tilde A_0,W)]$.
+By identical arguments as above, $E[E[Y|T=0, W]] = E[\mu(\tilde A_0,W)]$.
 Therefore,